Updated: Aug 28

-To celebrate Pride Month I've compiled a MEGA LIST of reads written by and featuring the rainbow community from Australia and New Zealand.
+To celebrate Pride Month I've compiled a MEGA LIST of speculative fiction reads either written LGBTQ+ authors from Australia and New Zealand or featuring a main point of view character from the rainbow community.
 From epic to opera, steampunk to cyberpunk, browse this collection to find your next read!

 Note: this list is live and I will periodically add to it as new titles become available.

 To help navigate this list, I've tagged each book with appropriate tags to its genre/sub genre.
 Simply search this blog using one of the tags below to find books that fall under its category.

 Fantasy tags: dark fantasy, urban fantasy, contemporary fantasy, epic fantasy, portal fantasy, high fantasy, YA fantasy, science-fantasy, steampunk, paranormal, mythology.

 Science fiction tags: YA sci-fi, soft sci-fi, space opera, superhero, futuristic, time travel, alternate history, dystopia, cyberpunk, science-fantasy, space exploration.

 Horror tags: horror, gothic, paranormal.